willjharmer/vim-config/README.md

 When typing a word, Autocompletion examples will pop up.
 `<tab>` to move through the list (`<shift-tab>` to move backwards) `<space>` will leave the selected completion in place and add a space so you can continue typing.
-If the completion is a snippet (a short template with sections to fill out), you can press `<shift-space>` to insert it and then use `<tab>` to fill in the template slots.
+If the completion is a snippet (a short template with sections to fill out), you can press `<ctrl x>` to insert it and then use `<tab>` to fill in the template slots.
+(ProTip: Map you Caps Lock to <ctrl> for more comfortable completions)

 ## Plugins - all the goodies!
 See the plugins' web pages for more information.
 The keybindings listed are mostly